egberts/egberts.github.io-src/content/articles/networkmanager-dhclient.md

 * DHCP configuration cannot use 'include' statement to include another dhclient-related configuration file.
 This is somewhat problematic of large enterprise.
-But for a very-complex HomeLAB or replacing an ISP cablerouter, this is not an issue.
+But for a very-complex homelab or replacing an ISP cable-router, this is not an issue.

 * You just cannot use nor expect the all keywords supported by ISC DHCP client within the `dhclient[-*].conf` file.